trbaxter/Old-Projects/README.md

 <br>

-Course exercises are taken from Y. Daniel Liang's *Intro to Programming Using Python* textbook.
+Course exercises are taken from Y. Daniel Liang's *Intro to Programming Using Python*.